wcrowe/SqlServerSchemaComparison/README.md

 Uses yaml config files.

 SqlServerSchemaComparison allows you to specify which databases and which objects to include using config.yaml file.
+Tested on Sql Server 2019 Linux and Sql Server 2014 SP3

 Usage: